 1 Determine Where you Want to Post Your Video:

-2 Make Sure your Only Posting Quality Content and Not too Often
+2 Make Sure You’re Only Posting Quality Content and Not Too Often

 According to a Study from Buffer, Square video (1:1) takes up 78% more real estate in a person’s mobile newsfeed than landscape video (16:9.) (https://blog.bufferapp.com/square-video-vs-landscape-video) When we create social media videos for Facebook, Twitter, and Instagram, we tend to stick with square shapes and include a bottom border.

 Length – this seems so simple right?
 It’s not, it’s still one of the most common questions we get here at BombBomb, and it’s still something we continue to learn as social media keeps evolving.
-Here are the ideal times for social media video according to HubSpot.
+Here are the ideal lengths for social media videos according to HubSpot.

 Facebook: 1 Minute